How food can help you manage diabetes

 Foods that contain carbohydrates are broken down to form glucose, which is an energy source for your body and your brain.
 For people living with diabetes, it’s vital to keep BGLs steady by choosing healthy types and amounts of carbohydrates.
 If you have diabetes, your healthcare professional will be able to advise a tailored approach for you.
 Healthy foods that contain carbohydrate include wholegrain bread, cereals, pasta and rice, starchy vegetables (potato, sweet potato and corn), fruit, legumes and some dairy products (milk and yoghurt).

 The Glycemic Index (GI) ranks carbohydrate-containing foods according to how they affect BGLs.
 Foods with a low GI raise BGLs more slowly and steadily than foods with a high GI.

-Low-GI foods include heavy grain bread and fruit loaves, rolled oats and muesli, pasta, corn, orange sweet potato, most legumes, low-fat milk and yoghurt, as well as many fruits.
+Low-GI foods include heavy grain bread, rolled oats and muesli, pasta, corn, orange sweet potato, most legumes, low-fat milk and yoghurt, as well as some fruits.

 Step 4: Choose foods lower in total fat

-Eating too much fat in general, and saturated and trans fats in particular, can lead to weight gain, which may increase your cholesterol and BGLs.
+The amount of fat you consume, saturated and trans fats in particular, can lead to weight gain, which may increase your cholesterol and BGLs.

 Step 5: Include small amounts of healthy fats

-Some fat is important for good health but the key is to choose foods with healthier polyunsaturated and monounsaturated fats, such as avocado, nuts and seeds and healthy oils, such as:
+Some fat is important for good health but the key is to choose foods with healthier polyunsaturated and monounsaturated fats, such as avocado, nuts and seeds and healthy oils.